thofma/Hecke.jl/docs/src/number_fields/complex_embeddings.md

 conj(::NumFieldEmb)
 ```

-## Evaluating elements at embeddings
+## Evaluating elements at complex embeddings

 Given an embedding $f \colon K \to \mathbf{C}$ and an element $x$ of $K$,
 the image $f(x)$ of $x$ under $f$ can be constructed as follows.